aws-samples/cdk-eks-blueprints-patterns/docs/patterns/custom-networking-with-ipv4.md

 ## Usage

 This pattern  first creates Secondary CIDRs and Secondary Subnets with specified range of CIDRs as shown below in `resourceProvider` command.
 Then the VPC CNI addon sets up custom networking based on the parameters `awsVpcK8sCniCustomNetworkCfg`, `eniConfigLabelDef: "topology.kubernetes.io/zone"` for your Amazon EKS cluster workloads with created secondary subnet ranges.
-This way, when customers experience IP exhaustion in the Primary CIDR, they can use the Secondary CIDRs to assign IP addresses to the application Pods.
+This way, when customers experience IP exhaustion in the Primary CIDR, they can use the Secondary CIDRs to assign IP addresses to the application pods.

 Note:
 - When the secondary CIDRs are passed to the VPC resource provider, the secondary subnets are created and registered under names `secondary-cidr-subnet-${order}` with the resource providers.